List of social nudity places in Europe: Spain

 Swimmers enter the water at Formentera, 2007.

 Public nudity on the beach is, in general, legal in Spain, however some local municipalities do outlaw nudity on beaches that are within city limits.
-The city of Cadiz is one example.
+The city of Cádiz is one example.

 For nudity enthusiasts, Spain offers various options for nude sunbathing.
 In addition to the long sandy beaches in the vicinity of large cities, topless sunbathing is possible on all beaches, even in front of smaller villages.

 Following a request by the Association for the Development of Naturism (ADN) an email was sent by the city of Madrid's sports department to the 21 district heads explaining that municipal pools, if they see fit, have authorization to organize a "Bathing Suit-Free Day", or an "Optional Bathing Suit Day", some time in the 2016 summer.

 Female toplessness was officially legalized at the public pools of the municipalities of Galdakao and L'Ametlla del Vallès in March 2016 and June 2018, respectively.